 If it seems as if animals are roaming fresh territory nowadays, they are.

 As more folks with mental and physical disabilities become alert to their rights, they are trying to bring emotional support and service animals wherever they roam.

-Confused or unaware about the regulations, some landlords, employers, businesses, and airlines simply will say “yes” to any requests when they could state “no” — or even vice versa.
+Confused or unaware of the regulations, some landlords, employers, businesses, and airlines simply will say yes to any requests when they could state no— or even vice versa.

 Fair Housing Act: Federal FHA applies to pretty much all private and public housing providers, which include landlords, property owners, and condominium associations.

-HUD requires housing providers to appropriately accommodate someone who has a mental or physical impairment which significantly restricts one or more life activities, unless doing that might cause an undue administrative or financial burden upon the providers or fundamentally would alter their service.
-The department has a summary of its rules here.
+HUD requires housing providers to appropriately accommodate someone who has a mental or physical impairment that significantly restricts one or more life activities unless doing that might cause an undue administrative or financial burden upon the providers or fundamentally would alter their service.

 Put plainly, if the landlord has a policy about no pets, and the prospective or existing tenant requests to have an assistance pet, the landlord may ask a couple of questions:

 If the answer to either question is no, the landlord doesn’t have to permit the pet.